 Brigid Ballard, Hanne Bock, John Clanchy, Gordon Taylor and Carolyn Webb met at the Australian National University in 1980 and initiated the move away from the perspectives of the early psychologists to a new practice of Academic Language and Learning.

 A 2013 ‘Making histories: An oral account of the emergence and development of ALL in Australia’ (Percy, A., James, B., Beaumont, T. & Al Mahmood, R.) documents the work of these pioneers of the academic language and learning field.
 Stay tuned for more information from this project which will be added in the coming months.

 ...the transition from school to university is most usefully seen in terms of cultural adjustment.
 Language, which is perhaps the most potent and tangible expression of culture, is both the biggest obstacle to successful integration into an alien culture and the most powerful means for unlocking it"John Clanchy, 1981

 In 1994, the first national conference under the Language and Academic Skills (LAS) banner was held at La Trobe University.
 In 1995, a key ALL milestone statement emerged from the Bendigo Working Conference which defined the role of academic language and learning advisers.

 Just over ten years later the 2005 LAS Conference at ANU proved a watershed moment in the development of the Australasian LAS profession, as the foundations were laid for creating a professional association.
-The Association for Academic Language and Learning (AALL) was formed, to provide an organisational body for the growing community of professionals around Australia who work with university students to enhance their learning and academic English.
+Alex Barthel initiated and set up the Association for Academic Language and Learning (AALL), to provide an organisational body for the growing community of professionals around Australia who work with academics, and university students to enhance their learning and academic English.

 In 2007, the inaugural volume of the Journal of Academic Language and Learning was published, providing a peer-reviewed scholarly journal promoting research in the field of academic language and literacy and related areas of interest.